MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 This article provides a step-by-step guide to using Enterprise Site Discovery with Microsoft Endpoint Configuration Manager.

 > [!TIP]
-> Unless your environment requires using the steps in this guide, we recommend that you use  the [Microsoft Edge deployment wizard](https://aka.ms/edgeadvisor) and script it generates to configure Enterprise Site Discovery.
+> Unless your environment requires using the steps in this guide, we recommend that you use  the [Microsoft Edge deployment wizard](https://aka.ms/edgeadvisor) and the script it generates to configure Enterprise Site Discovery.

 Enterprise Site Discovery can help you configure your Enterprise Mode Site List.
 Enterprise Site Discovery will help you: